Members of the public and the media can view or participate in Regular Board Meetings and Public Hearings through Zoom.

 - internet connection—please note that the audio and video quality of your connection is directly related to the quality of your internet connection from your service provider

-- To view Regular Board Meetings and Public Hearings online, navigate to our Board meetings and Public Hearing page and click on the link of the meeting you want to attend.
+- To view Regular Board Meetings and Public Hearings online, navigate to our Board Meetings and Public Hearings webpage and click on the link of the meeting you want to attend.
 If you are joining Zoom for the first time, you will need to download a file.
 This process is slightly different depending on what device or program you are using.

 - After clicking the link you will be prompted to register for the Zoom webinar.
 Please use your full name for your screen name and a valid email address.
 The TNRD is collecting this information under section 26(c) of the Freedom of Information and Protection of Privacy Act (British Columbia) for the purpose of facilitating online meetings.
 By providing your full name and email address, you acknowledge and consent to the collection and use of your personal information by the TNRD for this purpose.